ljsalcedo-dev/San-Vicente-BIS/README.md

-# San Vicente Barangay Management System (BIS)
+# San Vicente Barangay Information System (BIS)

-The **San Vicente Barangay Management System** is a web-based platform designed to simplify and digitalize the core operations of Barangay San Vicente, Alaminos City, Pangasinan.
+The **San Vicente Barangay Information System** is a web-based platform designed to simplify and digitalize the core operations of Barangay San Vicente, Alaminos City, Pangasinan.
 It provides an efficient, secure, and user-friendly way for residents and barangay officials to manage essential services and information online.

 ---